Double Materiality | Fiegenbaum Solutions

 Written by Johannes Fiegenbaum | 5/24/25 2:46 PM

 The EU Environmental Footprint (PEF) is becoming increasingly important for your business.
 Why?
 It provides a standardized method to measure the environmental impacts of your products from manufacturing to disposal.
 With clear rules and guidelines, you can optimize your processes, reduce costs, and boost your competitiveness.
 As the EU moves toward more stringent sustainability requirements, understanding and implementing PEF is not only a compliance issue but a strategic advantage.
-According to the European Commission, the PEF methodology is designed to support companies in substantiating environmental claims and avoiding greenwashing, which is increasingly scrutinized by both regulators and consumers (source).
+The PEF is also closely aligned with the EU's Green Deal, which drives regulatory changes and sustainability standards across Europe.

 Key Points at a Glance: